pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 Sweet!
 Now you know how to manually set up a cluster on a single host.

 ## Setting Up a Distributed Cluster

+Here's brief overview on what we will accomplish:

+1. We are going to configure a vanilla Phoenix application to be deploy-ready.
+2. Install and configure the tools needed to perform the deployment.
+3. Configure the individual nodes so that they can be part of the cluster.
+4. Configure HA Proxy to load-balance between the ndoes.
+5. Deploy!

 This is what we want to achieve: